Cart 0

 It's about learning how to create the kind of workshops you'd actually want to attend.

-Whether you're workshop-curious or ready to refine your approach, Wondrous Workshops will help you design gatherings that feel nourishing to facilitate and meaningful for your participants.
+Whether you're workshop-curious or ready to refine your approach, Wondrous Workshops will help you design gatherings that feel nourishing to both you and your guests.

 Makers First Market top banner.jpg